rust-lang/blog.rust-lang.org/content/Rust-1.32.0.md

 of our code.
 Additionally, we have *vastly* more useful output.

 That's a lot to say about a little macro, but we hope it improves your debugging experience!
-We are contining to work on support for `gdb` and friends as well, of course.
+We are continuing to work on support for `gdb` and friends as well, of course.

 #### `jemalloc` is removed by default